All American Freeway: Fort Bragg

 Immediately beyond the ACP is an interchange with Gruber Road.
 The parkway continues north as a freeway before turning west.
 A partial interchange allows access from the northbound parkway to the one-way northbound Reilly Road as well as a southbound entrance from Honeycutt Road.
 The freeway portion ends at a signalized intersection with one-way southbound Zabitosky Road, becoming a four-lane, limited-access surface road with a wide grass median.
 Turning again to the north, the parkway intersects Normandy Drive before coming to the entrance to the Womack Army Medical Center.
-North of the hospital, the road ends at a signalized intersection with Longstreet Road.
+North of the hospital, the road ends at a signalized intersection with Long Street.

 History

 Beginning in 1963, the State Highway Commission planned the Owen Drive Freeway to link Fort Bragg and the Pope Air Force Base to the area of the Cape Fear Valley Medical Center.
 Construction of the freeway between Owen Drive in Fayetteville and Zabitosky Drive in Fort Bragg began on May 9, 1974 and completed on September 15, 1978 as the All American Freeway.
 The at-grade extension as the All American Parkway to Longstreet Road was completed in the 1990s.

 After the September 11 attacks, a security checkpoint was installed on the northbound freeway entering Fort Bragg.
 By 2006, the permanent Access Control Point was constructed.

 Construction on a new diamond interchange at Cliffdale Road began in 1993 and was completed by 2001.
 The next new interchange to be added was with NC 295.
 Construction on the segment east of the All American Freeway began in 2011 and finished in 2016.
 The remainder of the interchange is projected to open in late 2018 or early 2019 with the next segment of NC 295.